rreece/markdown-memo/README.md

 email address instead of mine, or just remove the use of the image in `meta.yaml`.

-Customize the files in `templates/` to ajust the format of the output html and pdfs files to your needs.
+Customize the files in `templates/` to adjust the format of the output html and pdfs files to your needs.

 If you want to put the html online, perhaps a solution for you,